West Calder Swifts F.C.: King Cup entries

 The main local competition for the club was the King Cup, for members of the East of Scotland FA.
-The club first entered in 1903–04; its second round tie with Bathgate F.C. ended in farce, when a mist descended, so the clubs agreed to play the match out as a friendly, which was then abandoned after a fight broke out.
+The club first entered in 1903–04; its second round tie with Bathgate ended in farce, when a mist descended, so the clubs agreed to play the match out as a friendly, which was then abandoned after a fight broke out.
 Bathgate eventually won through and beat the Swifts in the final at Uphall in 1904–05.

-The club was also runner-up in 1907–08, losing to Peebles Rovers F.C. in the final at Tynecastle Park in front of 1,300 spectators; the Swifts' "rough play" had "alienated any sympathy an impartial spectator might have had for them".
+The club was also runner-up in 1907–08, losing to Peebles Rovers in the final at Tynecastle Park in front of 1,300 spectators; the Swifts' "rough play" had "alienated any sympathy an impartial spectator might have had for them".
 The club finally won the trophy in its last final, in 1909–10, and did so "in handsome fashion", hammering Gala Fairydean 6–0.
 Fairydean protested about the eligibility of one of the Swifts' players, but the East of Scotland FA dismissed it unanimously.

 Last league action and end of the club

 The club did not play in another league until 1910–11, when it joined the Scottish Football Union.
-The club struggled in a league of sufficient strength that the other 9 members were all Scottish League clubs past or future; it won only 3 matches and was only out-performing Broxburn F.C. when the season ran out of steam.
+The club struggled in a league of sufficient strength that the other 9 members were all Scottish League clubs past or future; it won only 3 matches and was only out-performing Broxburn when the season ran out of steam.
 The club joined an attempted revival of the Eastern League in 1912–13 but only played 5 matches.

 The club was defunct by the 1913–14 season, losing players to new Junior sides, and having to scratch from the first round of the Scottish Qualifying Cup as the club's financial state (despite its amateur status) made it unable to raise a team; an attempt to revive the club in 1914–15 was only briefly successful, it proving impossible to raise a team to play fixtures during World War 1, although it did play one last Cup tie - a 3–1 defeat at Burngrange to Armadale.
 The club did not re-start after the war.